section-engineering-education/engineering-education/content/articles/hyperparmeter-tuning/index.md

 ###### g. min_impurity_decrease:
 This argument is used to supervise the **threshold for splitting nodes**. i.e A split will only take place if it reduces the Gini Impurity, greater than or equal to the `min_impurity_decrease` value.
 It's default value is 0, and we can modify it to decrease over-fitting.

-Since the number of features in my dataset is very limited, I didn't try this particular hyperparamter.
+Since the number of features in our dataset is very limited, their was no need to try this particular hyperparamter.

 Some default hyperparamters used in random forests are Bootstrapping.